askl56/ramverk/README.md

 gem 'ramverk'
 ```

-or clone the sanbox application to get started with a basic structure:
+or clone the sandbox application to get started with a basic structure:

 ```bash
 git clone git@github.com:ramverk/sandbox.git app_name